As Miria was running alongside the main, completely empty road, Umbra’s voice echoed in everyone’s heads.

 “Apologies for not coming through the gate like any normal person would, but your neighbors aren’t exactly allowing us to approach through normal means,” Asterios responded, causing the men behind and in front of them to chuckle heartily.

 “A funny one, eh?
 I’m Jorn, the captain of Nebula’s watchmen.
 I would kindly ask you to state your intentions.”

 “Asterios, D-rank adventurer.
-I have been sent here from Rosewind to check on the reported monster sightings, but I didn’t expect a whole show by the time I arrived.”
-Asterios tapped his plate on his shoulder.
+I have been sent here from Rosewind to check on the reported monster sightings but I didn’t expect a whole show by the time I arrived.”
+Asterios tapped the plate on his shoulder.
 “How long has this been going for?”

 “About five hours now.
-We’ve been scared shitless by a swarm of monsters suddenly showing up from every single side except the sea at first, but they have been like this since the very beginning.
-The atmosphere is still tense, but gods know what we should think about this.”
+We’ve been scared shitless by a swarm of monsters suddenly showing up from every single side except the sea at first but they have been like this since the very beginning.
+The atmosphere is still tense.
+Gods know what we should think about this.”

 “They should disperse after having enough, but better stay on guard.
 You can never know if some stray won’t try sneaking in.”